 LIDL has adopted several marketing strategies to create and maintain its brand visibility in the consumer market.
 Times have changed it is not enough to offer the best quality at reasonable prices but one has to bring the customer inside a store so that he can make a purchase.
 LIDL has adopted both above-the-line and below-the-line marketing strategies to attract mass consumers.

-It has launched ad campaigns via print and visual media in several channels of television, radio, newspapers, magazines, leaflets, billboards and hoardings.
-The company believes in digital marketing and sends SMS and updates to its regular customers informing them about latest offers.
+It has launched ad campaigns via print and visual media in several distribution channels, including television, radio, newspapers, magazines, leaflets, billboards, and hoardings.
+The company believes in digital marketing and sends SMS and updates to its regular customers, informing them about the latest offers.

-It has launched Lidl app for Android and iPhone so that customers can explore all options at their own convenience.
-It uses its official website to share key information related to products and its offerings with the general public.
+It has launched the Lidl app for Android and iPhone so that customers can explore all options conveniently.
+It uses its official website to share critical information about lidl products and offerings with the general public.
 As part of its in-store promotional activity, the company gives special offers like weekly offer, 40% less, 50% discount, 2 dollar discount and save up to 25% on purchases.